sudo-rickroll/sws/README.md

 daemonization), Debug Mode, Usage Help, Utility functions, Bug fixes.

 ## Known Issues & Limiations

-We did unfortunately run up against a bit of a time crunch, but we appear to have gotten most of the functionality.

 Currently, this program takes CGI files with headers related to content type and the body itself.
 It cannot include the Response Status code or